 Top things to do in Baixa Chiado

-If your time in Lisbon is limited (or you’re so mesmerized by this area that you don’t feel like going anywhere else), there is enough here to keep you busy and still leave Lisbon with fond memories (hopefully with intentions to return).
+Suppose you have limited time to visit Lisbon (or you’re so mesmerized by this area that you don’t feel like going anywhere else).
+In that case, there is enough here to keep you busy.

 Nope.
-It’s not a typo.
-It’s my invented (?) word that means exploring or enjoying squares.
+That’s not a typo in the title.
+“Square-ing” is my invented (?) word that means exploring or enjoying squares.
 Not the geometrical shape.
-Squares as in plazas, public squares.
+As in plazas.

-One look at a map of Lisbon or photos from the city’s downtown and you’ll notice its perfect urban planning that came from the mind of Marquês de Pombal (the king’s Secretary of State in charge of the post-earthquake reconstruction of the city in the 18th century).
+Look at a map of Lisbon or photos of downtown.
+You’ll notice the perfect urban planning imagined by Marquês de Pombal (the king’s Secretary of State responsible for the post-earthquake reconstruction of the city in the 18th century).

-Praça do Comércio spreads open to face the river Tejo via Cais das Colunas, surrounded by the mustard-yellow buildings of the Portuguese ministries and their old cafeterias now turned into cafés and restaurants (a bit on the pricier side if you’re a local but quite popular with tourists).
+- Praça do Comércio faces the river Tejo and Cais das Colunas, surrounded by the mustard-yellow buildings of the Portuguese ministries.
+The old cafeterias are now cafés and restaurants (a bit on the pricier side if you’re a local but quite popular with tourists).

-“Rossio” (officially known as Praça Dom Pedro IV) has the beautiful and all-Portuguese wave pattern in calçada portuguesa (the typical black-and-white cobblestone pavement) and is just steps away from the iconic Rossio train station, the National Theater, and other entertainment venues like the Coliseum and Teatro Politeama.
+- “Rossio” (Praça Dom Pedro IV) has the beautiful, all-Portuguese wave pattern of black-and-white cobblestones.
+It’s near the iconic Rossio train station, the National Theater, and other entertainment venues like the Coliseum and Teatro Politeama.

-Praça dos Restauradores, named after the obelisk in the center (a monument to the liberation from Spanish ruling in 1640), has a unique cobblestone pattern and is surrounded by some of the most beautiful old buildings in Lisbon – Cinema Condes (now Hard Rock Café Lisbon) and Teatro Eden (now the VIP Executive Éden Aparthotel).
+- At Praça dos Restauradores you’ll see a unique cobblestone pattern and some of the most beautiful old buildings in Lisbon: Cinema Condes (Hard Rock Café Lisbon) and Teatro Eden (VIP Executive Éden Aparthotel).

-Largo do Chiado and Largo Camões are iconic squares in Lisbon.
-Chiado is smaller and undoubtedly more crowded, and Camões is a classic meeting point for locals before heading to Bairro Alto for drinks on weekends.
+- Largo do Chiado and Largo Camões are iconic squares in Lisbon.
+Chiado is smaller and more crowded.
+Camões is a classic meeting point before heading to Bairro Alto for drinks.

-Largo de São Carlos, further down from Chiado and Camões, is the square opposite the Opera Theater and the house where Fernando Pessoa was born (his father was a part-time freelance opera critic who cleverly cut costs by moving across from the opera house).
+- Largo de São Carlos is the square of the Opera Theater.
+Opposite the court, it’s the house where Fernando Pessoa was born.
+The writer’s father was a part-time freelance opera critic.
+He cleverly cut costs by moving across from the opera house.

-Largo do Carmo, forever frozen in time as the square of the 1974 democratic revolution, is a shady little spot, perfect for spending time under the shade of jacarandá trees during hot summer afternoons.
-Also, close to the uber-romantic ruins of Carmo Convent and iron-piece-of-art Santa Justa Lift.
+- Largo do Carmo is a sheltered little spot, perfect for spending time under the shade of jacarandá trees during hot summer afternoons.
+It became known as the square where the 1974 democratic revolution started.
+It’s also close to the uber-romantic ruins of Carmo Convent and iron-piece-of-art Santa Justa Lift.

-Before the time of malls, Chiado was the place to go shopping.
-The big warehouse-like shops were busy with Saturday morning customers, and the clerks behind the big wooden counters would climb up and down the ladders bringing items per request.
+Before there were malls in Lisbon, Chiado was the place to go shopping.
+The shops were always busy with Saturday morning customers.
+The clerks behind the wooden counters would climb up and down the ladders fetching items.

-It was long before the era of self-service.
-These were the times when shop owners understood the benefits of excellent customer service and the customers expected a high-level experience.
+It was long before the self-service era when shop owners understood the benefits of excellent service, and customers expected a high-level experience.
 Some of them still linger, not knowing how (or not wanting to) work any other way.

-For a glimpse of beautiful old façades (and a little shopping on the side if something catches your eye), take a stroll on Rua do Carmo and Rua Garrett.
+For a glimpse of beautiful old façades (and a little shopping on the side if something catches your eye), head to Rua do Carmo and Rua Garrett.

 For high-end designer shops, go further up, past Praça dos Restauradores, to Avenida da Liberdade.